 One thing is as certain as it’s always been – ayahuasca “traditions” are constantly changing.

-This all leads us to the question – what is the future of ayahuasca?
+This leads us to the question – is ayahuasca use sustainable?

-The major shift that transpired over the last few decades seems to have reached a plateau of sorts, at least in regards to the situation in the Amazon.
-Retreat centers are well established, visitors are much more aware of the potential risks associated, and most trustworthy facilitators and shamans are listed on online retreat search engines.
-However, with the traction ayahuasca still has in the public eye, the tourism industry aspect steadily grows as hordes of people book retreats because they are “in” these days.
+The major shift in the culture of ayahuasca use that transpired over the last few decades seems to have stabilized in a way: retreat centers are well established, visitors are much more aware of the potential risks associated, and most trustworthy facilitators and shamans are listed on online retreat search engines.
+Still, with the traction ayahuasca still has in the public eye, the tourism industry aspect steadily grows as more and more people from all over the world feel drawn to drink the visionary brew.